jaminvanderberg/WPBootstrap_Pager/README.md

 WPBootstrap_Pager
 =================

-Fully-Featured, customizable class for creating Bootstrap-style pagination links for many page types in WordPress
+Fully-Featured, customizable class for creating Bootstrap-style pagination links for many page types in WordPress.

+The WPBootstrap_Pager class provides a consistent interface for creating Bootstrap-style pagination elements across several WordPress page types.

+It was originally designed as a rewrite of [wp_link_pages()](http://codex.wordpress.org/Function_Reference/wp_link_pages) to allow for additional styling, but has since been expanded to offer the same interface for archive-type pages (similar to what [paginate_links()](http://codex.wordpress.org/Function_Reference/paginate_links) does).
+I have tried to keep the arguments consistent with the arguments used in the WordPress function calls.

+This implementation is left as open-ended as possible.
+There are no hard-coded tags, except for anchors (`<a>` tags), which are still created by WordPress.
+All other HTML tags are provided through arguments, so there might be uses for this class beyond Bootstrap.
+The default arguments, however, are designed to work with Bootstrap with little or no customization required.

 Usage
 -----